-- If you feel it would be beneficial alter the content or structure of your lessons, just mention it to your tutor.
+- If you would like to change anything about the sessions (content, structure) just mention it to your tutor.

 - Help other parents and students by providing feedback about your tutor through First Tutors: Canada.